Department of Land & Land Reforms (West Bengal): Administration of relevant laws and regulations

-Ministerial History
+Ministerial history

-Previously, Ministry of Land & Land Reforms was known as Ministry of Land & Land Revenue, and Hare Krishna Konar held the first position during the United Front rule from 1967 to 1970.
+Previously, Department of Land & Land Reforms Refugee Relief & Rehabilitation was known as Ministry of Land & Land Revenue.
+Hare Krishna Konar held the first position during the United Front rule from 1967 to 1970.
 After the 1977 West Bengal Legislative Assembly election, the title of the office was renamed to Ministry of Land & Land Reforms, and the Land Revenue department merged into this department and was held by Benoy Choudhury until his resignation in 1991.
 From 1991, Abdur Razzak Molla held this position till 2011.
+Mamata Banerjee held the position from 2011 till 9th May 2026.